CaptainToTo/prog5/README.md

 # prog5: I Know A Guy, Who Knows A Guy

-**Disclaimer:** I made this in response to Professor Pang's CSE 101 Fall 2023 class dropping a graph assignment, and not covering C++.
-This is NOT a required assignment, and does not provide any extra credit.
+**Disclaimer:** I made this as a side project.
+This is NOT an official assignment, and does not provide any extra credit.

 Author: Anthony Umemoto 2023